yanicazafirova/store/README.md

 ## Filtering and Sorting

 ### Categories and products are fetched from an external API using Axios.
-### The Sort component provides a dropdown for selecting the sorting criteria and order.
+### The Sort component provides a dropdown for selecting the sorting criteria and order, as first should be select criteria.
 ### The ItemList component uses the selected criteria and order to dynamically sort and display products.

 ## Load More